buildsoftwares01/api2ssh/README.md

 # 🚀 API2SSH

-Automate SSH command execution across your network devices and servers — for **health checks, backups, provisioning, and configuration audits** — effortlessly.
+Automate SSH command execution across your network devices and servers — for **health checks, backups, provisioning, configuration audits and more** — effortlessly.

-Want to build **network operation workflows** triggered by monitoring tools like **Zabbix, Grafana, Nagios, Cacti, or PRTG**?
+Want to build **network operation workflows** triggered by monitoring tools like **Zabbix, Grafana, Nagios, Cacti or PRTG**?
 API2SSH is your bridge.

 **API2SSH** is a REST-to-SSH server that turns HTTP requests into **real, interactive SSH sessions**.
 Connect your automation platform directly to CLI-based devices — no complex session handling required.